gregcope/gpyPytrack/README.md

 ![pycomDaughterBoard.brd.png](/pycomDaughterBoard.brd.png)

 The Daughter board mounts;
-* VCC input cable
 * VCC voltagedivider connected to an ADC pin to measure VCC
 * Switchable Regulator with ENABLE pin connected to a pin
-* Headers to breakout the relevant connections for the LED, Switch, DS18B20 Temp module, BilgeSwitch
+* JST(s) to breakout the relevant connections for the VCC LED, Switch, DS18B20 Temp module, BilgeSwitch, 5V for the Pytrack USB port
-* JST to output 5V from regulator that needs to be connected to the Pytrack USB port
+* __Note we will be putting 2x4pin JSTs on the Pytrack External __

 See the eagle files for the details.